ioccc-src/winner/2018/ciura/README.md

 ## Alternate code:

-An alternate version of this entry, `prog.alt.c`, is provided.
-As mentioned in the Author's remarks, the alternate version lacks a useful bug fix.
+An alternate version of this entry, [prog.alt.c](prog.alt.c), is provided.
+As mentioned in the author's [remarks](#remarks), the alternate version lacks a useful bug fix.

-To compile this alternate version:
+### Alternate build:

 ```sh
 make alt
 ```

+### Alternate use:

 Use `prog.alt` as you would `prog` above.

 ## Judges' remarks:

-This text was processed by prog.
+This text was processed by `prog`.
 You may get confused.
-We're not really sure: prog.c wasn't commented.
+We're not really sure:
-Who has been thoroughly puzzled by prog?
-Also how obfuscated is prog?
+[prog.c](prog.c) wasn't commented.
+Who has been thoroughly puzzled by `prog`?
+Also how obfuscated is `prog`?
 Having been written in C, how large of a vocabulary has it?

 ## Author's remarks:

 ### The Program:

-"The Elements of Style" by prof. William Strunk, Jr. and E. B. White is well known for its dislike of the passive voice.
+"The Elements of Style" by Prof. William Strunk, Jr. and E. B. White is well known for its dislike of the passive voice.
 Direct, vigorous, active constructions were instead recommended by the authors.
 The development of this program has been driven by this tenet.